varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 -------------------------------------

 Varnish fully supports virtual hosts.
-They might however work in a somewhat counter intuitive fashion since they are never declared explicitly.
+They might however work in a somewhat counter-intuitive fashion since they are never declared explicitly.
 You set up the routing of incoming HTTP requests in `vcl_recv`.
 If you want this routing to be done on the basis of virtual hosts you just need to inspect `req.http.host`.